thekaranchauhan/thekaranchauhan/README.md

-- 👋 Hi, I’m @thekaranchauhan
+- 👋 Hi, I’m Karan Chauhan.
-- 👀 I’m interested in Web, Software & Web 3.0 Development
+- 👀 I’m interested in Web, Software & Web 3.0 Development.
-- 🌱 I’m currently learning Web Development in Durham College, Canada
+- 🌱 I’m currently learning Web Development in Durham College, Canada.
-- 💞️ I’m looking to collaborate on live projects
+- 💞️ I’m looking to collaborate on live projects.
-- 📫 How to reach me chauhankaran2399@gmail.com
+- 📫 How to reach me chauhankaran2399@gmail.com.

 <!---
 thekaranchauhan/thekaranchauhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.